 Salespeople have a somewhat bad rap, and that’s why we should do something to step away from that overly-eager-salesperson-that-tries-to-push-their-agenda-persistently stereotype.

-Our customers have changed and they don’t want to be disturbed with an unsolicited sales pitch.
+Our customers have changed and they don’t want to be disturbed by an unsolicited sales pitch.

 Personal selling is a modern approach that should be a part of every salesperson’s arsenal together with email outreach, telesales, different promotions, ads, and PR.

 - So, What Is Personal Selling?

 - What Are the Benefits of Personal Selling?